‘The Big Bang Theory’ Season 11 Update: Is CBS Renewing Or Canceling Its Hit Comedy Series?

 The Big Bang Theory‘s future is still up in the air, but the good news is that the series broadcaster CBS and Warner Bros TV, the production house, have started negotiating a new renewal deal.
 They had previously inked a three-year deal in March 2014, a couple of months before The Big Bang Theory Season 7 finale.

-During the TCA winter press tour in Pasadena, Glenn Geller, president at CBS Entertainment, told Deadline that they were in negotiations, adding that the new contract talks are going to be tough.
+During the TCA winter press tour in Pasadena, Glenn Geller, president of CBS Entertainment, told Deadline that they were in negotiations, adding that the new contract talks are going to be tough.
 Without revealing details, he said that they were “guardedly optimistic” about Big Bang Theory‘s renewal for another season.

 We are in negotiations.
 It is business as usual.
 These are going to be, I think, the normal tough negotiations when you in a situation like this but we are guardedly optimistic.